wictorwilen/Microsoft-teams-docs/teams/auth.md

 4. When the user selects to sign in, call `microsoftTeams.authentication.authenticate({url: <auth URL>, width: <width>, height: <height>, successCallback: <successCallback>, failureCallback: <failureCallback>})`.

-	This launches the pop-up window for the specified identity provider, so the user can sign in.
+	This launches the pop-up window in which the authorization should take place.
+This page should be hosted on your domain, and listed in the [`validDomains`](schema.md#validdomains) section of the manifest.
+Within this authorization page, you should redirect to your identity provider, so the user can sign in.
 Once the user has completed their authentication, the pop-up window will be redirected to the callback page you specified for your app.
 5. In your app's callback page, call `microsoftTeams.authentication.notifySuccess()` or `microsoftTeams.authentication.notifyFailure()`.

 	This will result in a callback to the successCallback or failureCallback function that you registered in step four, inside the original configuration or content page.